Whilst it may seem a daunting task to ‘get fit at fifty’ it most certainly shouldn’t be.

 Plus, a second person can often make being active cheaper by splitting the cost of equipment or even a personal trainer.
 If you are struggling to find someone as keen as you to get active a quick search for a local walking, cycling or running group should find you an activity you can join.

-For help with accountability – sign up to our free fitness app for over 50’s, with built-in reminders and daily habits.
+For help with accountability – sign up to fitness drum, with built-in reminders and daily habits.

 2. Set Targets